boskodjokic/ToDoApp-frontend/README.md

 This app is cofigured to work with ToDoApp-backend repository(also on GitHub).
 App is cofigured to work with in-memory H2 database, but it also has setting to work with MySQL database.
 Default username is 'bosko', default password is 'pass123'.
+Second username is 'john', password is 'test123'.

 # Getting Started with Create React App